 About the Watson College Scholars Program

-The Watson College Scholars Program (launching in fall 2021) is a student-focused academic and professional development initiative, funded by large multinational organizations.
+The Watson College Scholars Program is a student-focused academic and professional development initiative, funded by large multinational organizations.
 Eligible students are invited to participate and will have an opportunity to interact with industry partners, faculty and peers.

 This program will promote the academic and professional success of eligible students from historically underrepresented communities (minoritized, female and Pell-eligible, economically disadvantaged students) by providing high-impact interventions and financial support to develop strong candidates for graduate study and a professional career in engineering or computer science.
 Our desired outcome is to develop future innovators and leaders who will enter graduate school and the workforce as global citizens with a depth and breadth of professional and technical skill development.